-Secure Remote Access Made Simple
+The #1 Rated Remote Access and Support Software

 Standards and Compliance

-Splashtop is GDPR and SOC 2 compliant.
+Splashtop is ISO/IEC 27001, SOC2, GDPR, and CCPA compliant.
 Splashtop solutions are designed to support organizations in meeting their HIPAA, FERPA, PCI, and other industry compliance requirements.

 Data and session privacy: Splashtop does not process, store, or have access to any of our users' computers or applications and data accessed during a remote session.